Student wellbeing is a whole school approach in partnership with parents and the wider community.

 Chaplains support the emotional wellbeing of students by providing pastoral care services and strategies that support the emotional wellbeing of the broader school community.
 They work closely with wellbeing and allied health staff in schools to support students and their educational outcomes, staff, families and the wider school community.

-The Chaplaincy Program is in its eleventh year at Baxter Primary School.
-I have been privileged to be the Chaplain over this period of time.
+The Chaplaincy Program is in its twelfth year at Baxter Primary School.
+I have been privileged to be the Chaplain throughout this year.
 It is a real honor to work in such a caring supportive school environment.

 It is important to understand that Chaplaincy, whilst is financially and practically supported by Baxter Primary School and Access Ministries, it is not a religious based program.
 The main focus is on the wellbeing and welfare of the children, parents and teachers within the school and the wider communities connected to the school.
 A Chaplain is available to address a variety of issues, concerns and critical incidents as they arise.